knative/docs/docs/eventing/experimental-features/README.md

   new-cool-feature: enabled
 ```

-In order to disable it, you can either remove the flag or set it to `disabled`:
+To disable it, you can either remove the flag or set it to `disabled`:

 ```yaml
 apiVersion: v1